Black is beautiful at Yushima Seido

 Confucius was a Chinese philosopher and politician born in 551 BC.
 According to literature, he is the oldest of four great sages – Buddha, Socrates, and Jesus Christ.
 He spent his 74 years preaching about how good moral character can lead to cosmic harmony.
 Some people say he was responsible for creating the Golden Rule, “Do unto others as you would have them do unto you.”

 After he died in 479 BC, his disciples put his teachings into a book, “The Analects.”
-This collection of writings became the foundation of Confucianism.
-Eventually, it made its way to Japan, which had a massive influence on the Tokugawa government.
+It became the foundation of Confucianism.
+Eventually, it made its way to Japan and influenced the Tokugawa government.

 2 Bonus Tips